remedies for noncompliance or enforcement actions, suspension, termination, withholding of support, compliance

 -

-- The information will be available in the OMB-designated integrity and performance system for a period of five years from the date of the termination, then archived;
+The information will be available in SAM.gov for a period of five years from the date of the termination, then archived;

-- The non-Federal entity may comment on any information the OMB-designated integrity and performance system contains about the non-Federal entity for future consideration by HHS awarding agencies.
-The non-Federal entity may submit comments to the recipient integrity and performance portal accessible through CPARS.
+The recipient may comment on any information in SAM.gov about the recipient for future consideration by Federal awarding agencies.
+The recipient may submit comments in SAM.gov.

-A grant also may be terminated, partially or totally, by the recipient or by NIH with the consent of the recipient.
+A grant also may be terminated, partially or totally, by the recipient or by NIH with the consent of the recipient (i.e., bilateral termination).
 If the recipient decides to terminate a portion of a grant, NIH may determine that the remaining portion of the grant will not accomplish the purposes for which the grant was originally awarded.
 In any such case, NIH will advise the recipient of the possibility of termination of the entire grant and allow the recipient to withdraw its termination request.
 If the recipient does not withdraw its request for partial termination, NIH may initiate procedures to terminate the entire grant.

 See Cost Considerations—Allowability of Costs/Activities—Selected Items of Cost for the allowability of termination costs.
 Allowability of these costs does not vary whether a grant is terminated by NIH, terminated at the request of the recipient, or terminated by mutual agreement.